Evaluate CLI¶

 Overview¶

-CLI streamlines the process of evaluating language models against diverse tasks defined within the unitxt
+The unitxt-evaluate CLI streamlines the process of evaluating language models against diverse tasks defined within the unitxt framework.
+It manages:

 Dataset Loading: Loading and processing datasets according to specified